markus7017/org.openhab.binding.appletv/README.md

  - top_menu - Go to main menu (long press menu)
  - menu - Press key menu

+There are special keys, which will be mapped into a key sequence:
+- movie - go to the Movie selection
+- music - go to the Music selection
+- tvshows - go to the TV Show selection

+The key sequences can be configured in the thing settings if the defaults don't work for your setup.
+RThe sequence must match the order of the menu items on the main menu.

 Note: You could also send a key sequence, e.g. "top_menu up up left left select"

 ## Full Example